AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/msm-livecopy.md

 Para exibir as propriedades:

-1. No **Sites** selecione a página live copy e abra as propriedades.
+1. No console **Sites**, selecione a página live copy e abra as propriedades.
 1. Selecione a guia **Live Copy**.

    Por exemplo: